LuRsT/df_map_maker/README.md

 The Gimp script was *NOT* written by me.

+## Requirements:

+- Gimp (to make the beautiful map)
+- ImageMagick (for converting into jpg OPTIONAL)

 ## How to use:

 1. Install the gimp script by copying `DwarfMapMaker.scm` into